-I work long term with individuals who are in current domestically abusive situations and who are in a different place with their experience.
+I work with individuals who are in current domestically abusive situations and who are in a different place with their experience.

-Work related stress/trauma: I have been involved with many institutions and organisations with different levels of structure.
+Work related stress/trauma: I have been involved with many institutions and organisations at different levels of supervisory and management experience.
 I have provided face to face supervision, team supervision, emergency support and mediation.

 More about me.

 I have been working since I was fourteen.

 Thirty years later I have collected lots of experiences and knowledge from my working life so far.
 A large majority of which have been working in different places with families who have a child with special educational needs or physical disability.
 From one to one situations, family homes, schools, hospitals to organisations.